Shahzaib-Jamali/shahzaibjamali/README.md

 # Hi, I'm Shahzaib Jamali 👋

-I'm a Chicago-based data enthusiast and policy research aficionado with a strong background in finance and advanced training in computational analysis and public policy.
-I leverage data analytics, machine learning, and creative storytelling to transform complex datasets into actionable insights that drive impactful policy decisions.
+I'm a dedicated University of Chicago MSCAPP student passionate about harnessing data analytics to drive transformative public policy and promote human development economics.
+With a robust academic foundation and hands-on experience in policy research and quantitative analysis, I strive to convert complex datasets into actionable insights that can inform equitable policy decisions.
+My education at UChicago has equipped me with state-of-the-art computational tools and analytical frameworks, enabling me to bridge the gap between rigorous data science and impactful public policy.

-## 🔭 What I'm Working On
+## 🔭 Current Work & Projects
-I'm currently engaged in projects involving machine learning, data visualization, and geospatial analysis.
-Stay tuned for detailed case studies and interactive dashboards that showcase my work.
+At UChicago, I'm deeply involved in projects that merge advanced machine learning, data visualization, and geospatial analysis to tackle pressing societal challenges.
+I work on developing interactive dashboards, real-time monitoring systems, and predictive models that illuminate the economic and social dimensions of public policy.
+My projects often focus on the intersection of human development economics and public policy, where I analyze socio-economic data to support initiatives that improve community resilience and sustainable development.

 ## 🌱 Skills & Tools
 - **Programming:** Python, R, SQL, Stata